poing/JS2PySecrets/README.md

 ## To Do

-- Restructure and split into separate modules
-    - Move the backend functions outside the main module
 - Restructure and clean-up the tests
+- Documentation

 ## Changelog

+- 0.1.x

+  - Cleaned up the code an some tests

 - 0.0.x